-The Flexigester System is an anaerobic digestion system that can take materials such as animal manures, waste food, human waste and plants and convert them, over a period of several weeks, into natural Biofertiliser and Biogas.
+The Flexigester System is an anaerobic digestion system developed by Sustainable OneWorld Technologies C.I.C.
+(SOWTech), that can take materials such as animal manures, waste food, human waste and plants and convert them, over a period of several weeks, into natural Biofertiliser and Biogas.
 The system is delivered in a box, it is small and light, yet it has a capacity of 10 tonnes and above.

 Butyl Products Ltd is the sole manufacturer.

 Technical support provided on field.

 The Flexigester is made from Butyl, which is a resilient and robust material, and which can be maintained with simple hand tools.
 Butyl products have been in use for periods well in excess of 10 years in tropical and subtropical.

 Manufacturers specify a minimum retention time of 30 days, biofertiliser output up to 101 t/yr.
 An estimate of the value of biofertiliser and biogas output up to 8 m3/day, equivalent to up to 9-17 kg wood/day.

 Kite International conducted a program called SimpliSafi in which Flexigesters were used.
 The project was supposed to be the world’s first simplified sewerage and biogas system – a community-centred sanitation and clean energy solution.
 During the three year couse of the project, the following impacts were observed:

 - Construction of three simplified sewerage networks, providing sustainable sanitation to over 450 community members of the informal settlements in Dar Es Salaam.